Anax378/SA_Fabrials/README.md

 # Stormlight Archive: Fabrials

-cosmere fabrials and such for minecraft forge
+Miencraft mod for cosmere fabrials for minecraft forge. <br>
+this mod is inspired by the works of Brandon Sanderson.

-current version: 1.19.2
+current Miencraft version: 1.19.2

 dependencies:
-the cosmere mod by leafreynolds: https://www.curseforge.com/minecraft/mc-mods/cosmere the dependencies of the cosmere mod.
+the cosmere mod by leafreynolds: https://www.curseforge.com/minecraft/mc-mods/cosmere <br>
+the dependencies of the cosmere mod.

 ## Guide: